jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum.md

 #### CAP Spending

-At the time of the vote there was a feeliung that many of the regions which benefit the most from EU spending had in fact voted to leave, and so stop receiving this spending.
-The majority of EU spending comes in two forms: the CAP and the European Strucutral and Investment Funds.
+At the time of the vote there was a feeling that many of the regions which benefit the most from EU spending had in fact voted to leave, and so stop receiving this spending.
+The majority of EU spending comes in two forms: the CAP and the European Structural and Investment Funds.
 The EU requires that all CAP expenditure is freely available, so we consider that here.

 The CAP (Common Agricultural Policy) is responsible for a large proportion of